puitk-olp/tsad-mc/README.md

   (tsbad) tsad-mc/ $ python3 runner.py --config-file <runner-config-file.yaml>
   ```

+### How do `runner.py` and `Unit_pipeline.py` scripts interact?

+The `runner.py` script is responsible for instantiation of `Unit_Pipeline.py` script - it can be done through `systemd` or `docker`.
+They interact in the following way:

+- `runner.py` generates unit config and writes it to a file,
+- `Unit_Pipeline.py` script is launched and it reads unit config file generated earlier,
+- `Unit_Pipeline.py` performs computation and stores result in result file,
+- `runner.py` waits for launched script to finish, reads result file and processes it.

+*Note: Both scripts need to have access to the same place where config and result files are stored.
+For `systemd` it is usually not a problem, but for `docker`, bind mounts are required, as container runtime is isolated from `runner.py` one.
+Please, refer to [following section](#optional-build-docker-image) for details!*

 ### Config file structure for `runner.py` script

 The structure of the config file consists of several sections: